smart-data-models/dataModel.Agrifood/AgriCrop/doc/spec_JA.md

       x-ngsi:
         type: Property
     source:
       description: 'A sequence of characters giving the original source of the entity data as a URL.
-Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.'
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object'
       type: string
       x-ngsi:
         type: Property
     type:
-      description: 'NGSI Entity Type. it has to be AgriCrop'
+      description: NGSI Entity Type. it has to be AgriCrop
       enum:
         - AgriCrop
       type: string